StefanoGenettiUniTN/appa-chinquinaria/README.md

 python -m chinquinaria.pipeline
 ```

-More instruction in dedicated directory.
+More instruction in the dedicated directory.

 ### Forecasting Workflow

-To run the Forecasting models, execute the submodule inside the `deep_forecasting` folder (see documentation inside that folder for details):
+To run the Forecasting models, execute the submodule inside the `deep_forecasting` directory (see documentation inside that direcotry for details):

 ### Framework Dual Sources Flow Diagram